Andremzzr/Andremzzr/README.md

 - My name is André M. RIbeiro and i'm 19yo
 - 🌱 I’m currently learning PHP / HTML / CSS / JS / MYSQL
 - 👯 I’m looking to collaborate on PHP
-- 🤔 I’m looking for help with Web scrapping/HTTPS
+- 🤔 I’m looking for help with Web scrapping
 - 💬 Ask me about anything and I'll see what I can do to help you :D
 - 📫 How to reach me: [Website](https://andremzzr.github.io/aboutMe/), <a href="https://www.linkedin.com/in/andr%C3%A9-mezzalira-ribeiro-90ab0b1ba/" rel="nofollow noreferrer">
     <img src="https://i.stack.imgur.com/gVE0j.png" alt="linkedin"> LinkedIn